aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/protectionmanager/_index.md

 --------------------

-1. You should check the (\#isWriteProtected) property before calling this method.
+1. You should check the (\#isWriteProtected.isWriteProtected) property before calling this method.
 2. When the password is null or empty, this method returns false. |

 **Returns:**
 boolean - True if the password is valid; otherwise, false.